Pseudomonas aeruginosa

 • Gram-negative non-fermenting, motile bacillus [Fig 1]; known for blue-green pus due to pyocyanin and pyoverdin pigments.

-• Non-fastidious organism; inhabits a variety of environments including soil and water, i.e., hot tubs, sinks, water faucets, respirators, disinfectants, and contact lens cleaning solution.
+• This non-fastidious organism inhabits various environments, including soil and water, such as hot tubs, sinks, faucets, respirators, disinfectants, and contact lens cleaning solutions.
+It grows on a wide variety of media.

-• Grows on a wide variety of media.
-Clinical isolates usually render smooth colonies on plates [Fig 2].
+• Clinical isolates usually render smooth colonies on plates [Fig 2].

-• Produces biofilm, toxins, and proteases.
+• P. aeruginosa produces biofilm, toxins, and proteases.[6]

 • Carbapenem-resistance mechanisms include: